qubitsec/plura/compliance/jama_japia/v2.2/en/content/2_compliance_and_risk_management.md

 1. **Supporting Legal and Industry Framework Compliance**
    - **Analysis and Reporting Based on International Security Standards**:
-     PLURA-XDR provides security event and log analysis capabilities to assess compliance with internationally recognized standards and regulations such as ISO 27001, GDPR, and the NIST Cybersecurity Framework.
+     PLURA-XDR provides security event and log analysis capabilities to assess compliance with internationally recognized standards and regulations such as ISO 27001, GDPR, and the NIST Cybersecurity Framework, MITRE ATT&CK Framework.
 This allows organizations to monitor their adherence to established compliance requirements (e.g., data protection, information processing security) in real time.

      #### Benefits:
      - ✅ **Real-Time Compliance Monitoring**: Quickly verify whether organizational policies and processes align with regulations and standards.